Sir Gilbert Heathcote, 1st Baronet: Political career

 In 1710, when Heathcote was next in seniority for election as Lord Mayor of London, he was strongly opposed by the court party, who objected to the remonstrance he addressed to the queen, but the court of aldermen finally elected him and he served from 1710 to 1711.
 He was unpopular and for this reason his Lord Mayor's procession to Westminster on 30 October was cut short, and the livery companies attended him by water in their barges.

 He was the last Lord Mayor to ride on horseback in the Mayoral procession.

 He was vice-president of the HAC from 1711 to 1720 and resumed his command of the Blue Regiment in 1714 remaining as colonel for the rest of his life.

 At the 1715 British general election Heathcote was returned as MP for Helston.
 He was appointed Commissioner for fifty new churches in 1715, remaining until 1727.

 By 1719, he was Governor of the Eastland Company.
 He was president of the HAC from 1720 for the rest of his life.
 At the 1722 British general election, he was returned as MP for New Lymington.
 He became president of St Thomas' Hospital in 1722 for the rest of his life.

 In 1725, he changed wards and became Alderman for Bridge Without ward, for the rest of his life.
 At the 1727 British general election he was returned as MP for St Germans.
 He purchased Normanton Hall, Rutland, in 1729 from Sir Thomas Mackworth, 4th Baronet.
 He was appointed a commissioner for the colony of Georgia in October 1732, and obtained much support for the proposal from his fellow-directors of the Bank of England.
 He was created a baronet in 1733, eight days before his death.

 Although extremely rich, Heathcote's meanness is referred to by Pope; and it was this trait that accounts largely for his unpopularity with the populace.
 He died in London on 25 January 1733 and was buried at St Matthew's Church, Normanton, Rutland.
 A monument by the Flemish sculptor Rysbrack is now in St Mary's Church, Edith Weston.
 Caleb Heathcote was his brother.

 Links to slavery

-Gilbert Heathcote’s great wealth was generated as a merchant of slaves and, in particular, as part of the very profitable business of re‑exporting slaves to the Spanish colonies.
-His legacy and his family's place in the aristocracy can be said to have been obtained from the proceeds of slavery, although he did not directly own land or slaves on Jamaica.

-Recognising this, the Gilbert Heathcote School in Chesterfield changed its name in 2021 to Whittington Moor Nursery and Infant Academy.
+Heathcote held shares in the South Sea Company (SSC), a British joint-stock company which was granted the Asiento de Negros by the Spanish Empire, which allowed the SSC to export slaves to Spain's American colonies as part of the Atlantic slave trade.
+However, according to University College London's Legacies of British Slave-ownership, Heathcote never owned slaves in the British colony of Jamaica.
+In response to news of Heathcote's links to slavery, the Gilbert Heathcote School in Chesterfield renamed itself in 2021 as the "Whittington Moor Nursery and Infant Academy".